 Every bear market phase will have a different trigger.
 Don’t try to reason why it is happening, rather focus on what you can do at times like these.
 Once the market has corrected 20% from its recent peak, you know that it can be considered a bear market.
 Here are some guidelines that can help you tide over this period.

-1. Don’t panic and withdraw from equity.
+1. Don’t panic and withdraw from .
 Check your goal timelines and redeem as much funds as you need within a year or two.

 3. Trying to time the bottom of the market is futile.
 As seen in the table, there can be more than one bottom and really you won’t know when it is until you cross it.

-4. Use market corrections as a way to realign portfolios to good quality equity funds and stocks.
+4. Use market corrections as a way to realign to good quality and stocks.

-6. Long run in equity means many years; longer the better but plan for at least 5 to 7 years of minimum investment in equity.
+6. Long run in means many years; longer the better but plan for at least 5 to 7 years of minimum in .

 Hence, the market fall can last much longer than one might think and prices may fall a lot more than you are comfortable with.
 You will realise it’s not about panicking and moving out.
-It is much easier to stick to your goal timelines and invest in equity regularly with a long-term time horizon.
-Give your investments time to ripen and give yourself more patience with your investments.
+It is much easier to stick to your goal timelines and in regularly with a long-term time horizon.
+Give your time to ripen and give yourself more patience with your .